 Day One: Getting to Conakry by Road

-If I thought travelling to Guinea would be at all like taking the Greyhound, I was sorely mistaken.
-The “air-conditioned bus” I was promised turned out to be a rusty metal tube with jammed windows, and I had to bribe the driver Le20,000 to let me keep my small suitcase on board with me where I could see it.
+If I thought travelling to Guinea would be at all like taking the Greyhound bus in Canada, I was sorely mistaken.
+The “air-conditioned” transport I paid for turned out to be a very rickety bus with jammed windows, and I had to bribe the driver Le20,000 to let me keep my small suitcase on board with me where I could see it.
 He wanted to put it in storage below, next to the alcohol he was smuggling across the border disguised in rice bags.

 Expect to spend the first hour or two getting out of Freetown traffic.
 The distance to Conakry is only six hours on paper, but the drive can stretch up to 10 or 20 depending on how smoothly your border checks go.
 When I made the trip, Guinea was still transitioning out of its military dictatorship, which meant regular security checkpoints manned by heavily-armed soldiers, and a fee to pay at every crossing.
 Being white slowed things down considerably, and a thousand horrible scenarios flashed through my mind every time I was hauled off the bus for interrogation at the checkpoints.
 “Don’t speak any English,” warned the bus driver as I was brought into dark, locked rooms and questioned about my passport, intentions and luggage.
 Every time, I replied in French that I was Canadian, travelling to Guinea with Search for Common Ground, and that all I brought were four cans of beans.
 I’m glad I paid the driver handsomely to wait for me, because by the third or fourth checkpoint, the Sierra Leoneans on the bus had suggested leaving behind as a result of the delays I was causing.
 (I felt it unwise to point out that they, too, were causing delays by refusing to pay the fees at the checkpoints).